Stellar Collisions and Blue Straggler Stars in Dense Globular Clusters

-We have identified the relative importance of the various BSS formation channels.
-In particular we divide all BSSs in our models in 5 different categories based on their detailed dynamical history.
-We find that collisions play a major role in BSS formation for a large range of central densities typical of globular clusters ($\rho_c > 10^3\,\dens$; Figures\ \ref{plot:pie}, \ref{plot:rhoc_branching}, and \ref{plot:rhoc_branching_core}).
-BSSs in lower density clusters ($\rho_c < 10^3\,\dens$) can have a significant contribution from the \mtb\ channel (up to $\approx 60\%$ in some of our models).
-This also suggests that for open cluster densities (typically $< 10^2\,\rm{\msun pc^{-3}}$) the dominant channel of BSS formation should be MTB.
-This picture can only change if in reality the degree of mixing from the MTB channel for some reason is very different than that from collisions.
-One extreme case is, for example, collisions lead to minimal mixing and no Hydrogen can be supplied to the core.
-If this is true then there would be no rejuvenation from collisions and thus, collisions would produce BSSs that live in the BSS stage only a short time.
-If, however, degree of rejuvenation from collisional channels and \mtb\ is similar, then our results remain valid.
+We have identified the relative importance of the various relevant formation channels based on the detailed histories of all BSSs formed in our models.
+We find that collisions play a major role in BSS formation for a large range of central densities typical of GGCs ($\rho_c \gtrsim 10^3\,\dens$; Figures\ \ref{plot:pie} -- \ref{plot:rhoc_branching_core}).
+BSSs in lower density clusters ($\rho_c \lesssim 10^3\,\dens$) can have a significant contribution from the \mtb\ channel (up to $\approx 60\%$ in some of our models).
+This also indicates that for open cluster densities (typically $< 10^2\,\rm{\msun pc^{-3}}$) the dominant channel of BSS formation should be MTB.
+Binaries are very important for significant production of BSSs in all clusters since most collisions happen via binary-mediated interactions (Figures\ \ref{plot:rhoc_branching_coll}, \ref{plot:rhoc_branching_coll_core}).
+Even among BSSs created via binary stellar evolution channels (\mtb\ and \se), for $\rho_c\gtrsim10^4\,\dens$ more than $50\%$ may come from binaries that have been perturbed via dynamical interactions, thereby changing their evolutionary pathways before BSS production.
+This basic picture could only be changed if, in reality, the degree of mixing from the \mtb\ or \se\ channels were very different than what is expected from collisions.
+As an extreme example, if collisions led to no significant mixing, with no fresh Hydrogen supplied to the stellar core, collisions would produce BSSs with much shorter lifetimes.
+This might increase the relative contribution of \mtb\ in producing the observed BSSs if \mtb\ leads to more mixing and a higher level of rejuvenation.
+However, as long as collisional channels and \mtb\ produce similar levels of rejuvenation, our results remain at least qualitatively valid.